The Planning, Design & Construction (PD&C) department is responsible for all major and minor capital projects for the School of Public Health (SOPH).

 Knowledge of building systems, control systems, operating environments, and commissioning processes.

-Ability to build comprehensive reports for data within spreadsheet and database systems.
+Ability to build comprehensive reports for data within spreadsheet and database systems and prioritize tasks.

 Flexibility to work with last minute changes